Conference Dates: December 8-9, 2021

 - use material and language that does not discriminate on the basis of gender, race, color, ethnicity, religion, physical ability, or sexual orientation

-- assure that proper permission has been acquired if copyrighted material is presented in addition to original content
+- assure that proper permission has been acquired if copyrighted material will be used

 - give permission to NEASC to record/distribute your presentation and related content

-- provide your own presentation materials and resources to be distributed to participants
+- provide your own presentation materials and resources for distribution to participants

-- provide your final presentation title and short description, plus a current head shot and short biography to NEASC for promotional purposes
+- provide your final presentation title and a short description, current head shot, and short biography to NEASC for promotional purposes

 When evaluating proposals, NEASC will consider: